 CHM: What prompted your research of Christian Healthcare Ministries’ healthcare solutions for groups?

-Pat Petkau: In 2013 our healthcare costs increased significantly, so Joan began looking into health cost sharing organizations.
+Pat Petkau: In 2013, Joan began looking into health cost sharing organizations.

 JP: I compared a number of programs but CHM stood out in terms of its solid biblical foundation, sound financial principles, years of successful sharing and ability to work with groups such as ours.